DSACMS/dedupliFHIR/research/sept-2024/examples-use-clusterid-to-find-possible-duplicates.md

-# Examples of using cluster_id to find possible duplicates
+# How to use cluster_id to find possible duplicates

 ## What are cluster_id and unique_id?
 When you open a spreadsheet saved from DedupliFHIR in Microsoft Excel, you'll notice **2 new columns** not in your original file of patient data: